-- Street trees shall be installed in accordance with 3.F.2.A.4.d, Street Trees.
-Exceptions to tree spacing may be permitted where necessary to accommodate bisecting utility easements, or other similar improvements; [Ord.
-2010-022] - Street lights shall be required for all perimeter and internal streets in accordance with Art.
-3.F.2.A.1.f.2, Lighting; [Ord.
-2010-022] - Trees shall be planted in tree wells/grates with an approved groundcover or other acceptable treatment over the top to protect the roots, when planted along a street frontage.
+- F.2.A.4.d, Street Trees. essary to accommodate s; [Ord.
+2010-022] - nal streets in accordance - Trees shall be planted in tree wells/grates with an approved groundcover or other acceptable treatment over the top to protect the roots, when planted along a street frontage.
 [Ord.
-2010-022] - d) One bench shall be provided for every 50 linear feet of street frontage.
+2010-022] - One bench shall be provided for every 50 linear feet of street frontage.
 Signage or advertising is prohibited on benches.
 [Ord.
 2010-022] - A minimum of one trash receptacle shall be provided at each bench location.
 [Ord.
 2010-022] - Moveable chairs and sidewalk cafes are strongly encouraged in the planting/amenity zone, but may not encroach into the pedestrian circulation zone.
 [Ord.
 2010-022]

-2) Pedestrian Circulation Zone
+Pedestrian Circulation Zone